sgpthomas/shrdlu/README.md

     - maybe more? should be implemented to be extensible.
 Maybe with use of predicates?
   - Location
 ### Parser
+Attempts to make sense of English Statements and then perform actions accordingly.
 - Modifying Model
   - Creation
   - Deletion